Mardonio-Abreu/java/README.md

-# Java Ecosystem

-Diplomado en tecnología Java

-1  Programación orientada a objetos con Java

-2  Manejo de bases de datos con Java

-3  Principios y patrones de diseño

-4  Persistencia con Hibernate

-5  Desarrollo de aplicaciones empresariales con Jakarta EE
+# Diploma in Systems Development with JAVA Technology (UNAM)

+1. Object-Oriented Programming with Java

+2. Database Management with Java

+3. Design Principles and Patterns

+4. Persistence with Hibernate

+5. Enterprise Application Development with Jakarta EE

-6  JavaServer Faces
+6. JavaServer Faces

-7  Introducción al desarrollo de aplicaciones empresariales con Spring Framework
+7. Introduction to Enterprise Application Development with Spring Framework

-8  Persistencia con Spring Data
+8. Persistence with Spring Data

-9  Desarrollo de aplicaciones Web con Spring Web MVC
+9. Web Application Development with Spring Web MVC

-10 API RESTful con Spring Boot
+10. RESTful APIs with Spring Boot

-11 Spring Security
+11. Spring Security

-Duración total 240 horas